Frequently Asked Questions

 Do I have to pay you instead of doing it myself?

 This is a personal choice.
-Think of this fee more like a cable bill (you really want that HBO) than car insurance ($750 more per year because you changed the zip code?).
+Think of this fee more as a cable bill (you really want that HBO) rather than car insurance ($750 more per year because you changed the zip code?).
 If you wake up every morning and check your IRA accounts before having coffee or if you read tax planning books for fun, like I do, you are probably ok.
 However, I also believe in doing what I do best and paying others for what they can do better than me.
 Financial planning, financial education, and investment management is what I do.

 How do I know if I need a financial planner?